What is the DE Program?

 - Empathy & Emotional Intelligence in Banking: How to live out our mission and values while creating a competitive advantage in the marketplace.

-Upon completing the DE Program, participants earn their Credit Union Development Educator (CUDE) Designation which signifies a competency in understanding and applying Development Education within financial services.
-DE Alumni are also encouraged to complete a project within their credit union or community that applies DE Program lessons.
+Upon completing the DE Program, participants earn their Credit Union Development Educator (CUDE) Designation which signifies a competency in understanding and applying DE lessons to support credit union members, employees and communities.
+The designation is available through completing either the in-person or virtual DE Program.

 DE: Unlike Other Trainings

 Attendees must attend all DE Program sessions.
 Unless there is a health issue or family/personal emergency, we expect participants to attend all sessions in order to receive their CUDE designation.
-This is not a “pick and choose” event and attendees should not schedule meetings or maintain work connectivity during DE.
+This is not a “pick and choose” event and attendees should not schedule meetings or maintain work connectivity during DE whether participating in-person or virtually.

 Titles are left at the door.
-All participants are asked to not reveal their titles when they arrive at DE Training.
-This creates a level playing field for group dynamics and allows everyone in the room to more easily look at problems and solutions from different angles.
+All participants are asked to not reveal their titles at DE Training.
+This creates a level playing field for group dynamics and allows everyone in the class to more easily look at problems and solutions from different angles.

 No advanced copies of the agenda are shared.
 To ensure participants aren’t looking too far ahead at lessons and activities, we do not share a detailed agenda prior to arriving at DE.
-Though the DE Program schedule can vary from class to class, participants can expect to remain busy from 8:00 a.m. to approximately 8:00 p.m. each day of training with plenty of breaks and meals along the way.
+Though the DE Program schedule can vary depending on the learning environment, participants can expect to remain busy from the beginning to end of each learning day of training with plenty of time for breaks and reflection.

 Registration is limited to one person per organization per class.
 Cooperative learning is at the forefront of DE Training.
 To optimize the learning environment, one person per organization can attend each session.
 This allows participants to learn from and engage with as many unique perspectives as possible.